devpunks/snuggsi/README.md

 <hr>

-As you learned earlier there are a few conventions to adhere to be considered a _"valid **Custom** Element"_ we will need an alpha-numeric character followed by a hyphen in the tag name _(at minimum)_ :
+As you learned earlier there are a few conventions to adhere to be considered a _"valid **Custom** Element"_ you will need an alpha-numeric character followed by a hyphen in the tag name _(at minimum)_ :

 ```html
 <foo></foo> <!-- invalid (CUSTOM element but valid HTML element) -->